hickeyma/granite-io-examples/reasoning_example.md

 ```

 This is great but I'd like to better understand the model's thinking or reasoning behind he answer it provided.
 It might be just me but I'm a curious type!
-Follow onto the next example on how to ask the model about their thinking.
+Follow onto the next example on how to ask the model about its reasoning.

 ### Prompt model and ask for reasoning on the answer